 The way I ended up doing what I’m doing now is because I just took the pen that felt the most smooth in my hand and took the paint that felt the most difficult to work with.
 I like working with colours and ultimately I just create something that looks like something I haven’t seen before.

 IS THERE A SPECIFIC EMOTIONAL PROCESS YOU GO THROUGH WHILST WORKING?

-SH Not necessarily, I think the medium itself brings pretty simple emotions to the surface.
-Working on one painting is like working on a person; you have a new encounter with a different individual each time.
-For example, If I put some neon orange onto an artwork – like I did today – it felt like I was yelling at someone – it felt extreme and quite humorous!
-I mean, the paintings don’t literally talk to me, but it’s a very intuitive encounter I have with them that changes for every painting.
+SH Not necessarily, I think the medium itself brings pretty simple issues to the surface.
+Working on one painting is like working on a person; you have a new encounter with a different person each time.
+For example, If I put some neon yellow onto an artwork – which is something I did today – it felt like I was yelling at someone – it’s really extreme and quite funny!
+I mean, the paintings don’t literally talk to me, but it’s a very intuitive thing and it changes with every painting.

 “FINALLY, I WANTED TO GO BACK TO WHAT YOU MENTIONED EARLIER ABOUT CONTEMPLATING WHAT YOU WANT TO GIVE BACK – HAVE YOU FOUND THE ANSWER TO THIS QUESTION?